NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Method

-In Figure~\ref{figure:patch_cyclic_distance}, the general representation of the \textit{cyclic} distance of patch $ s $, through $ t $ and $ u $, is given; where $ s $ and $ u $ belong to image $ \mathit{A} $ and $ t $ to $ \mathit{B} $.
-Each example image is divided into an $ 8 \times 8 $ grid for the sake of simplicity, resulting in 64 patches.
-From patch $ s $ in image $ \mathit{A} $, we find $ t $, the most similar patch of it in $ \mathit{B} $, via the following function:
+The idea behind the \textit{cyclic} threshold (CT) filtering arises as DINOv2 descriptors can assign similar \textit{patch} tokens to repetitive textures/similar looking parts (\eg identical corners or surfaces), leading to many‑to‑one matches, which one would like to avoid via patch filtering of sorts.
+An often used technique to solve this issue is the nearest neighbor based image patch matching, \eg for finding the most coherent pairs of patches~\cite{4587842} and points~\cite{8006263}; however, in practice, this incurs in a restrictive filtering, that is why we relaxed this bidirectional similarity aspect to account for a non strictly one-to-one mapping assumption between the template and the query regions, as different scene lighting and occlusions might dampen it.
+Therefore, our CT filtering allows a matching that is not just strictly mutual but permits a certain degree of tolerance, i.e. how many patches in the neighborhood of the considered ones, in terms of Euclidean distance, are still accepted.\\ In~\cref{figure:patch_cyclic_distance}, the general representation of the \textit{cyclic} distance of patch $ s $, through $ t $ and $ u $, is given; where $ s $ and $ u $ belong to image $ \mA $ and $ t $ to $ \mB $.
+Each example image is divided into an $ 8 \times 8 $ grid for the sake of simplicity, resulting in $ 64 $ patches.
+From patch $ s $ in image $ \mA $, we find $ t $, the most similar patch of it in $ \mB $, via the following function: